#tHow Many Tokens?

 Get a real cost comparison

-Paste your prompt into the counter — it shows the actual token count and per-call cost across every model, so you can choose by total cost on your workload, not by per-million headline.
+Paste your prompt into the counter, it shows the actual token count and per-call cost across every model, so you can choose by total cost on your workload instead of by per-million headline.

 Try this on every model